hiero-ledger/hiero-sdk-js/manual/MIGRATING_SIGN_TRANSACTION.md

 ## When did we make this change?

--   Current Status: The change is being implemented in response to Issue [#2595](https://github.com/hiero-ledger/hiero-sdk-js/issues/2595)
+-   Current Status: The change is being implemented in response to issue [#2595](https://github.com/hiero-ledger/hiero-sdk-js/issues/2595)

 ## Implementation Timeline: